Ralph Waldo Emerson

 What do others say that I am meant to do with my life?

 What part do I want to play in this legacy?

-Having answered these questions should now give you a rough overview of where your strengths, interests and weaknesses lie.
+Having answered these questions should now give you a rough overview of where your strengths, interests, and weaknesses lie.

-Typically our life’s purpose is found within our strengths and interest, however that is not always the case.
+Typically our life’s purpose is found in our strengths and interest, however, that is not always the case.
 Your life’s purpose could very well come to the surface as a result of your greatest fears and challenges coming to light.
 The adversity and setbacks you face might very well force you to work on your weaknesses in order to overcome the greatest of odds.
 And oftentimes it’s when you work through these weaknesses that you realize where your greatest strengths actually lie.

 Pillar 2: Finding Your Motivation Questions

 The following is a list of questions that will help you tap into your internal motivations and the drivers behind your behavior.

 What would I struggle to let go of?

 What causes am I most passionate about?

 With a year to live, what would I focus on?